QTM 385 - Experimental Methods

 • The author assigned participants to one of two network structures:

-• Clustered network with highly connected participants
+• Clustered networks with highly connected participants

 • Personality traits